 - Click Remove underneath it and restart your PC.

-- Configure Wi-Fi connection again and look for changes.
+- Configure the Wi-Fi connection again and look for changes.

 5: Restart wireless service

-Beside the password itself and related credentials, there might be the problem with the dedicated service, too. the WLAN configuration service is the one we rely on to auto-configure and preserve Wi-Fi related options.
+Besides the password itself and related credentials, there might be a problem with the dedicated service, too. the WLAN configuration service is the one we rely on to auto-configure and preserve Wi-Fi-related options.

 Besides that, you can delete all preserved settings stored in the system partition.
 By doing so, you should be able to overcome the halt usually imposed by the configuration failure or a faulty update.